-Revie ews Strategy Description ELEMENTS Monitor Strategy's Expected Result/Impact Fo rmat tive Summative Nov Jan Mar June 1) Orientations and Open Houses will be held at the beginning of the school year for Elementary students and their parents.
-Principal R. Wilganowski Teachers Parent and Student Sign in sheets showing participation in these events. $\checkmark$ $\checkmark$ $\checkmark$ 2) Transition will be held at the end of the school year for current 5th graders (incoming 6th graders) and their parents.
-Principal R. Wilganowski Teachers Parent and Student Participation Sign-in sheets.
+Monitor Reviews Strategy Description ELEMENTS Strategy's Expected Result/Impact Formative Summative Nov Jan Mar June 1) Orientations and Open Houses will be held at the beginning of the school year for Elementary students and their parents.
+Principal A. Groholski Teachers Parent and Student Sign in sheets showing participation in these events.
+100% 100% 100% 2) Transition will be held at the end of the school year for current 5th graders (incoming 6th graders) and their parents.
+Principal A. Groholski Teachers Parent and Student Participation Sign-in sheets.
 3) Efforts will be made to publicize teacher email addresses to parents so that two-way email communication occurs.
 Teachers Bev Swick Email List displayed on Teacher's Website.
-Copies of email correspondence between teachers and parents. $\checkmark$ ~ < 4) Conduct a survey with parents to determine their interests in various avenues of parental involvement.
+Copies of email correspondence between teachers and parents.
+100% 100% 100% 4) Conduct a survey with parents to determine their interests in various avenues of parental involvement.
 Principal Bev Swick Parent Participation as evidenced by survey data report.
 5) Teachers will use online curriculum that post examples of concepts teachers are working in class so parents can help their student with homework.
-Teachers Technology Dept. Principal Student completion of online assignments as evidenced by grades. ٩ ١ 6) Commercially and locally developed general information and parent involvement literature will be made available to parents District Staff Teachers Principals Participation in events or programs. $\checkmark$ ~ ~ 7) Parents will be asked to sign Parent/Teacher/Student Compact Principal Teachers Compacts on file $\checkmark$ $\checkmark$ $\checkmark$ 8) Contact parents with concerns in student achievement and conduct, SAT either via phone or through the DOJO app.
-Principal Counselor Teachers Registrar Contacts with parents STAAR results Grades \
+Teachers Technology Dept. Principal Student completion of online assignments as evidenced by grades.
+35% 35% 35% 6) Commercially and locally developed general information and parent involvement literature will be made available to parents District Staff Teachers Principals Participation in events or programs.
+35% 50% 75% 7) Parents will be asked to sign Parent/Teacher/Student Compact Principal Teachers Compacts on file 100% 100% 100% 8) Contact parents with concerns in student achievement and conduct, SAT either via phone or through the DOJO app.
+Principal Counselor Teachers Registrar Contacts with parents STAAR results Grades 35% 50% 75%

-9) Continue providing opportunities for parents and community to be welcomed visitors to campus functions like: Open House Class parties Field Trips Class presentations Field Day Awards program Family Math Night Parent involvement activities Annual TI and Planning Meetings Principal Staff Parents Visitor sign-in sheets Conference schedules Family Nights sign-in sheets, Agendas and Minutes ~ 10) Bremond Elementary will provide a Bridge Activity Book for students and parents to work on during the summer.
-2.4, 2.5, 2.6 Principal Teachers Parents Students will come back to school having retained more of the skills that they learned from the previous school year. $\checkmark$ Funding Sources: Title I Part A Funds - 2420.00 11) A copy of the Bremond Elementary Campus Improvement Plan will be made available to our Spanish speaking Parents upon request. ^ Spanish Speaking Parental involvement in the Campus Improvement process. < ~ $\checkmark$ $\checkmark = \text{Accomplished} \rightarrow = \text{Continue/Modify} = \text{Considerable} = \text{Some Progress} = \text{No Progress} = \text{Discontinue}$
+9) Continue providing a variety of opportunities for parents and community to be welcomed visitors to campus functions like: Open House Class parties Field Trips Class presentations Field Day Awards program Family Math Night Parent involvement activities Annual TI and Planning Meetings 3.1, 3.2 Principal Staff Parents Visitor sign-in sheets Conference schedules Family Nights sign-in sheets, Agendas and Minutes 35% 50% 75% 10) A copy of the Bremond Elementary Campus Improvement Plan will be made available in the school's office and available to our Spanish speaking Parents upon request.
+3.1 Principal Spanish Speaking Parental involvement in the Campus Improvement process.
+100% 100% 100% 100% = Accomplished = Continu ne/Modify = No Progress = Discont inue